a13xe/ColorizeTextHpp/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

 - Include the [ColorizeText.hpp](https://github.com/a13xe/ColorizeTextHpp/releases/download/v1.0.0/ColorizeText.hpp) file into your project.
-- Also need to clear the console screen to ensure the colors display correctly.
+- Also gotta clear the console screen to make sure colors display correctly.
   For this use:

 ```cpp